 Individuals contributing to an approved NAP organization may receive a state tax credit of 65 percent of their cash donation.
 Catholic Charities is asking donors to make a gift of 50% more than the tax credit they will receive to maximize the support for our progams for the poor and low-income families we serve.
-No tax credit will be issued for contributions of less than $500 (minimum) or in excess of $50,000.00 (maximum) per tax return, per taxable year.
+No tax credit will be issued for contributions of less than $1,000 (minimum) or in excess of $125,000.00 (maximum) per tax return, per taxable year.

 Tax credits may be available to a business making a donation of at least $1,000.

 Example for a donation made to Catholic Charities through the NAP program: